michaeldoody/whisker_control/README.md

 ticgui
 ```

 Navigate over to the Input an motor settings tab.
-In the Motor box, make sure that the settings are set to:
+In the "Motor" box, make sure that the settings are set to:
 - Max Speed: 180000000
 - Starting Speed: 2500
 - Max Acceleration: 1800000